noahchalifour/music-cast-ha/README.md

 1. Ensure that [HACS](https://hacs.xyz/) is installed
 2. Add this repository to HACS as a custom repository (if not in default HACS store)
-3. Search for "PiAudioCast" in HACS and install
+3. Search for "MusicCast" in HACS and install
 4. Restart Home Assistant
 5. Go to Configuration > Integrations
-6. Click "Add Integration" and search for "PiAudioCast"
+6. Click "Add Integration" and search for "MusicCast"
-7. Enter your PiAudioCast server's host and port (default: localhost:8000)
+7. Enter your MusicCast server's host and port (default: localhost:8000)

 ## Manual Installation

 1. Download the latest release from GitHub
-2. Copy the `piaudiocast` folder to your Home Assistant `custom_components` directory
+2. Copy the `musiccast` folder to your Home Assistant `custom_components` directory
 3. Restart Home Assistant
 4. Follow steps 5-7 from HACS installation

 ## Configuration

 The integration requires:
-- **Host**: IP address or hostname of your PiAudioCast server
+- **Host**: IP address or hostname of your MusicCast server
 - **Port**: Port number (default: 8000)
 - **Scan Interval**: How often to poll the server for updates (default: 30 seconds)